ilhan007/ui5con-app/docs/Step6_Detail_Header.md

 			...
 ```

-You now should be able to see the hello world heading above the table.
+You should now be able to see the hello world heading above the table.
-We will now add the real building blocks of the Header component.
+Next we will add the real building blocks of the Header component.

 It contains:
 - a section that wraps a `ui5-title` and a `ui5-button`